khoilecontact/Bookworm/README.md

 Bookworm
 This is a app for readers to track there red books  using CORE DATA to store books' detail
+@Binding to declare that the var is passed from another view